flickgroup/photonpilot/README.md

 The project is distributed under the GNU license

 ## Citation
-If you use this code please cite [Paper address]
+If you use this code in a publication please cite the following paper:

+            Svendsen, M. K., et. al.
+            "Molecules in Real Cavities with Quantum Electroynamical Density Functional Theory"
+            arXiv: 4873363